Heart-healthy dietDiet - heart health

 Simply eliminating the use of salt at the table eating can help.
 But it is also important to reduce or avoid processed and prepared foods that are high in sodium.
 Spices can be used in place of salt to enhance flavor.

-Salt substitutes, such as Nusalt and Mrs. Dash, (which contain mixtures of potassium, sodium, and magnesium) are available, but they can be risky for people with kidney disease or those who take blood pressure medication that causes potassium retention.
+Salt substitutes, such as Nu-Salt and Mrs. Dash (which contain mixtures of potassium, sodium, and magnesium), are available, but they can be risky for people with kidney disease or those who take blood pressure medication that causes potassium retention.
 For people without risks for potassium excess, adding potassium-rich foods to a diet can help.

 Here are some tips to lower your sodium (salt) intake:

 However, alcohol abuse can increase the risk of high blood pressure and many other serious problems.
-Men should limit their intake to an average of no more than one or two drinks a day, and women (especially those at risk for breast cancer) and thinner people should only have one drink a day.
+Men should limit their intake to an average of no more than 1 or 2 drinks a day, and women (especially those at risk for breast cancer) and thinner people should only have 1 drink a day.
 (A "drink" is equivalent to a 12-ounce bottle of beer, a 5-ounce glass of wine, or a 1.5-ounce shot of hard liquor.)

-Coffee and Tea.
-Coffee drinking is associated with small increases in blood pressure, but the risk it poses is very small in people with normal blood pressure.
-Moderate coffee consumption (1 - 2 cups a day) poses no heart risks and long-term coffee consumption does not appear to increase the risk for heart disease in most people, even if they consume large daily amounts.
+Overuse of alcohol can also lead to many heart problems.
+People with high triglyceride levels should drink sparingly if at all because even small amounts of alcohol can significantly increase blood triglycerides.
+Pregnant women, people who can't drink moderately, and people with liver disease should not drink at all.
+People who are watching their weight should be aware that alcoholic beverages are very high in calories.Coffee and Tea: Coffee drinking is associated with small increases in blood pressure, but the risk it poses is very small in people with normal blood pressure.
+Moderate coffee consumption (1 to 2 cups a day) poses no heart risks and long-term coffee consumption does not appear to increase the risk for heart disease in most people, even if they consume large daily amounts.